Council to reveal in coming days how over €32m in funding will be used | Radio Kerry

 CEO Moira Murrell says the funding will complement existing investment in both towns and assist in the recovery of the urban centres in the months and years ahead.

-Cathaoirleach of Killarney Municipal District, independent councillor Brendan Cronin, says he’s particularly pleased that the Aras Phadraig project has been successful.
+The Cathaoirleach of the Killarney Municipal District, Independent Councillor Brendan Cronin, says he’s particularly pleased that the Aras Phadraig project has been successful.